tlong81/poml/packages/poml-browser/README.md

 # Prompt Scratchpad (POML browser extension)

+**This is still under development.
+The extension is not yet available in the Chrome Web Store.**

 ## One-liner

 A WYSIWYG "prompt workspace" in your browser sidebar where you drag in webpages, docs, code, and media, arrange and annotate them, then one-click copy the rendered prompt into ChatGPT, Gemini, etc. Powered by POML under the hood -- no tags required.